donovanmagryta/bitcoin-laundry/README.md

 esptool.py --chip esp8266 --port COM11 write_flash --flash_mode dout --flash_size detect 0x0 micropython.bin

-Rename bitcoin.py to "main.py" if you want to use BTC instead of paypal.

 edit parameters in each scripts:

 edit bitcoin address in main.py if you are not using paypal.